Bristol Diverse Doors Open Day 2025 🗓 🗺

 The gathering saw enthusiastic participation from people of all faiths, cultures, and communities across Bristol.
 Guests joined with zeal, enjoying not only the diverse multi-cuisine buffet but also the rich cultural programmes that showcased music, dance, and traditions from both nations.
 The guests were all welcomed with refreshment drinks and light snacks, and there were many networking opportunities.

-The event began with a warm welcome speech by the Chairman of the Bristol Multi-Faith Forum, Mayor Emeritus Councillor Tom Aditya, who emphasised the importance of peace, dialogue, and community cohesion in the multicultural city of Bristol as well as in the West of England region.
+The event began with a warm welcome speech by Mayor Emeritus Councillor Tom Aditya, who emphasised the importance of peace, dialogue, and community cohesion in the multicultural city of Bristol as well as in the West of England region.

 The event was graced by His Majesty’s Vice Lord Lieutenant of Bristol, Mr Lee Williams; the Right Honourable Lord Mayor of the City and County of Bristol, Councillor Henry Michallat; the Deputy Lord Mayor, Councillor Andrew Warney; Councillor Raj Sood (South Glos); and Councillor Sibusiso Tshabalala (Bristol).
 In their speeches, they praised the thoughtful interventions and meaningful service by the Bristol Multi-Faith Forum for social harmony and the BMFF’s efforts to bring both the Indian and Pakistani communities together in Bristol.
 They also applauded the spirit of togetherness demonstrated at the Harmony Lunch and encouraged continued efforts to build bridges across communities.

 The audience was captivated by the melodious singing by Ms Alphons Theres, Mr Shahid Mahmood, and Mr Azam Chisti, as well as the distinct and delightful Bollywood and classical fusion dances by Mrs Monisha Mohan, Ms Samyukta Megeri, and Ms Ayushi De.
-The rhythmic Thiruvathira group dance by the Kerala ladies team (Mrs Shyamala, Mrs Rajani, Ms. Mekhana, Ms. Sreelakshmi Sudhakaran, and Sreenandana) further enriched the cultural celebrations.
-The National Anthems of India, Pakistan, and the UK were solemnly sung distinctively with a patriotic spirit by the participants, making it a truly international event.
+The rhythmic Thiruvathira group dance by the Kerala ladies team (Mrs Shyamala, Mrs Rajani, Ms Mekhana, Ms Sreelakshmi Sudhakaran, and Ms Sreenandana) further enriched the cultural celebrations.
+The National Anthems of India, Pakistan, and the UK were solemnly sung with a patriotic spirit by the participants, making it a truly international event.

 The Harmony Buffet was also the culmination of the South Asian Heritage Month, making it a special celebration.
 The event promoted unity, peace, and community cohesion across Bristol’s diverse communities.
 The joyful atmosphere, lively conversations, and shared celebration created a true sense of fellowship.
 Participants expressed their appreciation for the opportunity to come together, relax, and celebrate harmony.

 Advocate Tripti Megeri, the Secretary of the Bristol Multi-Faith Forum, gave the vote of thanks to all the guests of honour, performers, and participants for joining and making the event a memorable success.
-Bristol Multi-Faith Forum extended sincere gratitude to the kind support of organisations such as the Bristol Commonwealth Society, Bristol Pakistani Community, the Indian Community of the West of England, and the UK Pravasi SNDP Yogam, as well as the management and staff of ZaZa Bazaar, to make the event an inspiring occasion.
+The Bristol Multi-Faith Forum extended sincere gratitude to the kind support of organisations such as the Bristol Commonwealth Society, the Bristol Pakistani Community, the Indian Community of the West of England, and the UK Pravasi SNDP Yogam, as well as to the management and staff of ZaZa Bazaar, for making the event an inspiring occasion.

 For pictures and videos of the event, please click the Bristol Multi-Faith Forum’s Facebook page: